-Treating Dry Eye with our Ophthalmologists in Raleigh, Fayetteville and Clinton, NC
+Treating Dry Eye with our Ophthalmologists in Raleigh, Wilmington, Fayetteville and Clinton, NC

 Do your eyes feel irritated, gritty, or like something is always in them?
 Do you experience redness, burning, excessive tearing, or occasional blurry vision?
 If so, you may have Dry Eye disease, a common condition where your eyes do not produce enough tears.
 Sometimes, the only symptom of dry eye is recurring blurred vision.
 Unfortunately, Dry eye disease won’t heal without proper treatment and the effects go beyond discomfort.
 Dry eye disease can result in chronic corneal inflammation, which is swelling of the eye’s transparent surface, an unhealthy condition for your eyes.
 If you have symptoms of dry, red, gritty-feeling eyes, our ophthalmologists are ready to help!
 Our expert ophthalmologists at our Fayettville and Clinton area Ophthalmology Centers can diagnose and treat your dry eyes.

 Understanding Dry Eyes

 Your eyes contain basal tears, which are comprised of water, oil and mucus.
 If the composition of those layers is incorrect or your eyes produce few basal tears, they will evaporate before they have time to adequately lubricate your eyes, resulting in dry eye symptoms.